eightants/whisperify/README.md

 Whisperify is built with Angular, NodeJS, and hosted on Vercel with a MongoDB database.

+## Public API
+As an open-source project, Whisperify is dedicated to give back.
+A public API is currently under works to provide endpoints to access audio feature analysis for Spotify users in over 70 countries and 16 personalities.
+Other endpoints are wrappers for the Spotify API combined with Whisperify's features: getting audio features for an album, getting clusters of genres for a user or artist, getting a recreated taste profile of a user.

+Current available endpoints are below.
+[Read the detailed API reference](https://whisperify.net/documentation/reference).
+* GET `/api/features/group/:category` will provide audio analysis for a group of users.
+* GET `/api/features/user/:username` will provide audio analysis for a user if they are on Whisperify.
+* GET `/api/features/album/:album_id/:token` will provide audio analysis for an album on Spotify. `album_id` is the Spotify `id` of the album and `token` is the provided Spotify access token from the API, using one of the three authorization flows.
+* GET `/api/features/playlist/:playlist_id/:token` will provide audio analysis for a playlist on Spotify. `playlist_id` is the Spotify `id` of the playlist and `token` is the provided Spotify access token from the API, using one of the three authorization flows.

+## Development
+Whisperify is made up of two projects, an Angular frontend and a Node backend.
+Clone this repository to your local machine, then run `npm i` in both `/application` and `/server` to install all required packages.
+[Read the documentation](https://whisperify.net/documentation/getting-started) to set up the configurations.

 ## Pre-release Notes
 * v0.8.0 - First hosted.
 (18/01/2020)
 * v0.9.0 - Made responsive, style improvements on welcome page.
 (09/02/2020)